 Demure in other seasons, Strawberry Bush steals the show in early fall with its brilliant display of fruit.
-Bumpy, raspberry-red pods hang on the ends of stems and split open to reveal small, smooth, orange seeds.
-Strawberry Bush grows as a 4-6' understory plant in our eastern woodlands.
-Plants thrive in average soils in the garden with a profusion of fall "hearts."
-Lower limbs can be removed and groundcovers planted to carpet the ground beneath — try Foam Flower, Green and Gold, or Canada Wild Ginger.
+Bumpy, raspberry-red pods hang on the ends of stems and split open to reveal small, smooth, orange seeds: a profusion of fall "hearts."
+Strawberry Bush grows as a 4-6' understory plant in our eastern woodlands, and thrives in average soils in the garden.
+Lower limbs can be removed and groundcovers planted as a carpet beneath — try foam flower, green and gold, or Canada wild ginger.

 Bloom color: red